devsoc-unsw/circles/README.md

 ## Setting up BE on your local machine

 ### Environment Setup
+The following commands are work on MacOS.
+For different systems, google the respective commands.
+If you cannot get it working, message someone on discord.

-1. Create a virtual environment inside the backend folder called venv (Think of a virtual environment as a separate container where we can control the versions of modules separately from your own computer)
+1. Create a virtual environment inside the backend folder called venv.
+Make sure it is called venv or else it will not be gitignored.
 ```
 cd backend
-python3 -m venv venv # Example for mac.
-Command might be different for you
+python3 -m venv venv
 ```
 2. Activate the virtual environment
 ```
-source venv/bin/activate # Example for mac.
-Command might be different for you
+source venv/bin/activate
 ```
 Now you should have `(venv)` at the beginning of your terminal.
 This indicates you are inside the virtual environment called venv.

 3. Install all necessary modules
 ```
 pip3 install -r requirements.txt